 Survey of methods and examples of how software and platforms, both open-source and/or proprietary, enable connectivity of smart devices/terminals and integration of data for supporting smart services, cities and communities.

-Studying policies and business models that ensure the involvement of different stakeholders and yield sustainable development of smart cities and communities.
+Studying policies and business models that ensure the involvement of different stakeholders and yield sustainable for the harmonious development of smart cities and communities.

 Discuss and share reference data management architectures that would promote and enable development of smart cities and communities.

-Defining performance benchmarks and assessment mechanisms for smartness in terms of quality-of-life, technical aspects and policy mechanisms.
+Defining performance benchmarks and developing assessment mechanisms for smartness in terms of quality-of-life, technical aspects and policy mechanisms.

-Sharing of experiences and best practices in building smart cities and choosing/providing smart services and applications.
+Sharing of experiences and best practices and developing an appropriate legal framework for building smart cities and choosing/providing smart services and applications.

 Promotion of capacity building and the acquisition of knowledge on ICTs for adoption of the skills required for development of a smart society.